 Schulze can bring a fully financed proposal to the company within 60 days after the diligence period starts, and if that offer is rejected, he must wait until January 2013 to pursue an acquisition through other means, the Richfield, Minnesota-based company said today in a statement.

 The agreement gives Schulze, 71, immediate access to financial information that may help him line up private-equity firms he needs to fund a takeover of the company he founded more than four decades ago and left in June.
-Best Buy resumed the discussions shortly after announcing quarterly earnings (BBY) that trailed analysts’ estimates on Aug.
+Best Buy resumed the discussions shortly after announcing quarterly earnings (BBY:US) that trailed analysts’ estimates on Aug.
 21, a person familiar with the matter has said.

 “The cheaper the stock gets, the stronger a mid-$20s buyout offer looks to the shareholder base,” Matt Arnold, an analyst at Edward Jones & Co. in Des Peres, Missouri, said in an interview Aug.
 22. He rates Best Buy hold.